Pavster84/Cybersmart/README.md

 # Pytest pro's
 - Used to create simple as well as complex functional test cases
-- Compatibale with oter test frameworks like unittest
+- Compatible  with other test frameworks like unittest
 - Supports fixtures and classes, to make it easier to create common test objects
 - Supports parameterization

-# Pre-requiste
+# Pre-requisite
 - Download python 3.x.x
 - Pycharm community editor needed to develop the automation tests
 - Chromedriver from selenium needs to be installed